salsita/prism/docs/custom-matchers/README.md

 );
 ```

-Now let's imagine we want to implement a Pair of `Counters`, we'll utilize what we know about [Composition](../composition/README.md) and build `CountersPair`:
+Now let's imagine we want to implement a Pair of `Counters`.
+We'll use what we know about [Composition](../composition/README.md) and build a `CountersPair`:

 ### `CountersPair` Updater